 About the IM Residency Program

 While working as part of a team, the intern is the physician directly responsible for the care of patients on the wards and in the ICU.
 Interns help formulate the patient’s plan of care, write the orders, and perform the majority of invasive procedures under supervision.

-The residency experience itself can be loosely grouped into five categories: wards, ICUs, clinics, consults, and electives.
+The residency experience can be loosely grouped into five categories: wards, ICUs, clinics, consults, and electives.